 Our officers and directors are not required to, and will not, commit their full time to our affairs, which may result in a conflict of interest in allocating their time between our operations and our search for a business combination and their other businesses.
 We do not intend to have any full-time employees prior to the completion of our initial business combination.
 Each of our officers is engaged in several other business endeavors, including but not limited to new and existing Private-to-Public Equity ("PPE") companies, for which they may be entitled to substantial compensation and our officers are not obligated to contribute any specific number of hours per week to our affairs.
-In particular, certain of our officers and directors provide services to affiliates of our Sponsor.
-In particular, certain of our officers and directors serve as an officer or director of GigCapital2 and GigCapital3, each, a blank check company sponsored by affiliates of our Sponsor, as well as an officer and director of two other blank check companies sponsored by affiliates of our Sponsor that have not yet conducted their IPOs, GigCapital5, Inc. ("GigCapital5") and GigCapital6, Inc. ("GigCapital6"), and Kaleyra, Inc., and will serve as an officer or director of the combined companies formed as a result of the business combination of GigCapital3 and Lightning Systems, Inc., which is expected to close in the first half of 2021, and the business combination of GigCapital3 and Lightning Systems, Inc., which is expected to close in the first half of 2021, and the business combination of GigCapital3 and Lightning Systems, Inc., which is expected to close in the first half of 2021, and the business of their current commitment levels, it could limit their ability to devote time to our affairs which may have a negative impact on our ability to complete our initial business combination.
-For a complete discussion of our officers' and directors' other business affairs, please see the section of this Annual Report entitled "Directors, Executi
+In particular, certain of our officers and directors serve as an officer or director of GigInternational1 and GigCapital6, each, a blank check company sponsored by affiliates of our Sponsor.
+Our independent directors also serve as officers or board members for other entities.
+If our officers' and directors' other business affairs require them to devote substantial amounts of time to such affairs in excess of their current commitment levels, it could limit their ability to devote time to our affairs which may have a negative impact on our ability to complete our initial business combination.
+For a complete discussion of our officers' and directors' other business affairs, please see the section of this Annual Report entitled "Directors, Executive Officers and Corporate Governance."